MojoAuth/mojoauth-php/demo/README.md

 ## PHP SDK Demo

-This demo allows you to authentication using Email Magic Link.
-Checkout the example [here](https://mojoauth.com/docs/guides/php/#example) for other authentication methods.
+This demo allows you to authenticate using Email Magic Link.
+Check out the example [here](https://mojoauth.com/docs/guides/php/#example) for other authentication methods.

 ## Configuration

-Download the demo, mojoauth-php/demo from php sdk repo or clone the whole repo.
+Download the mojoauth-php/demo from php sdk repo or clone the whole repo.

 Update the configurations